Miroslav Klose

-Miroslav Josef Klose ([ˈmiːʁoslaf ˈkloːzə], Mirosław Józef Klose; born 9 June 1978 as Mirosław Marian Klose) is a German professional football manager and former player who is the head coach of Austrian Bundesliga club Rheindorf Altach.
-A striker, Klose is the all-time top scorer for Germany and holds the record for the most goals scored in the FIFA World Cup.
+Miroslav Josef Klose ([ˈmiːʁoslaf ˈkloːzə], Mirosław Józef Klose; born Mirosław Marian Klose; 9 June 1978) is a German professional football manager and former player who currently serves as head coach of 1.
+FC Nürnberg.
+A striker, Klose is the all-time top scorer for Germany and holds the record for the most goals scored in the FIFA World Cup with 16 goals scored over four editions of the tournament between 2002 and 2014.
+Klose is best known for his performances with the German national team.

 Starting his career at FC 08 Homburg, Klose played in the Bundesliga for Kaiserslautern before becoming one of the most prolific scorers in the league with Werder Bremen, where he was awarded the German Footballer of the Year in 2006 and also named to the kicker Bundesliga Team of the Season in 2004–05 and 2005–06.
-His performances saw him move to giants Bayern Munich in 2007.
+His performances saw him move to Bayern Munich in 2007.
 During his time at Bayern, Klose won the 2007–08 and 2009–10 league titles.
 In 2011, Klose moved to Serie A club Lazio, where he won the 2012–13 Coppa Italia and eventually finished his playing career in 2016 after five years at the club.

-Klose is best known for his performances with the German national team.
 He was part of the squad that won the 2014 World Cup, having previously finished second (2002) and third (2006, 2010) in the competition; he finished as runner-up with Germany at UEFA Euro 2008 and joint-third place at UEFA Euro 2012.
 He holds the record for the most goals scored in FIFA World Cup tournaments, having scored five goals in his debut World Cup in 2002 and having won the Golden Boot at the 2006 World Cup in Germany by again scoring five times.
 He also scored four times in the 2010 World Cup and twice at the 2014 World Cup, in the latter tournament overtaking Brazil's Ronaldo's then-record of 15 goals to top the all-time list.
 He retired from the national team in August 2014, shortly after Germany's victory at the 2014 World Cup.